-Information Processing Demands During the Pre-Acquisition Stage
+Information Processing Demands During the Preacquisition Stage

-The pre-acquisition stage begins with the decision to explore acquisition opportunities and ends with the completed negotiation of an acquisition agreement or the decision to terminate the pursuit of a specific acquisition (Howson, 2003).
-During the pre-acquisition stage, executives are responsible for recognizing a wide range of opportunities and conducting due diligence on a subset of promising targets (Haspeslagh & Jemison, 1991).
-The ability of executives to effectively work through these activities ultimately determines whether their chosen target(s) achieves their underlying goals and whether their purchase comes at a price that reflects the value the target brings to their firm (Epstein, 2005).
+The preacquisition stage begins with the decision to explore acquisition opportunities and ends with the completed negotiation of an acquisition agreement or the decision to terminate the pursuit of a specific acquisition (Howson, 2003).
+During the preacquisition stage, executives are responsible for recognizing a wide range of opportunities and conducting due diligence on a subset of promising targets (Haspeslagh & Jemison, 1991).
+The ability of executives to effectively work through these activities ultimately determines whether their chosen target (or targets) achieves their underlying goals and whether their purchase comes at a price that reflects the value the target brings to their firm (Epstein, 2005).